Andrés Hammersley

 Andrés Hammersley Núñez (17 October 1919 — 10 January 2002) was a Chilean tennis player.
 He is considered one of the main referents of the tennis of his country in the 1940s and 1950s.
 Hammersley was nicknamed «the Huaso».

 Biography

 He was son of the athlete Rodolfo Hammersley and Lucía Núñez, and brother of the skier Arturo Hammersley.
-Simultaneously to his tennis career, he studied contactology in Germany, being one of the first Chilean specialists in this area.
+Simultaneously to his tennis career, he studied contactology in Germany, being one of the early Chilean specialists in this area.

 He had three marriages, one of them with Carla Timmerman.
-He spoke Spanish, English, French and German.
+He spoke Spanish, English, French, and German.

 Sport career

-In 1941 he won his first Tennis Chilean championship, which repeated consecutively until 1946.
+In 1941, he won his first Tennis Chilean championship, which repeated consecutively until 1946.
 Also he was runner-up in the Argentinian championship in 1945, and won the South American championship in 1943 and 1946.